mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/README.md

 ## Intrinsic Dimensions for perceptual manifolds in deep neural networks
+The intrinsic dimensionality of perceptual manifolds can predict the fairness of models.
+Specifically, the larger the intrinsic dimensionality of the perceptual manifold corresponding to a class, the poorer the model performs on that class.
+Below, we provide two estimation methods for intrinsic dimensionality.

 See the paper, [Unveiling and Mitigating Generalized Biases of DNNs through the Intrinsic Dimensions of Perceptual Manifolds](https://arxiv.org/abs/2404.13859)

 The citation format is: